Developer Guide

 To test your cluster configuration, you can use:

-vast execution cluster prepare-setup --cluster-config YourClusterConfig ./setup_output
+vast exec cluster prepare-setup --cluster-config YourClusterConfig ./setup_output

 The output directory will contain all necessary files and instructions to manually execute the setup steps for your cluster configuration and execution.